 Kit for the first photo is available here.

 After successfully designing “Garden Path” shawl, I am inspired to design another crocheted shawl.
 Gathering Leaves shawl is crocheted from the top down and starts with an easy leave motifs that repeats every 10 rows.
 Then from small leaves the pattern morph seamlessly into bigger leaves and ended with a beautiful tulip motifs.
 You may use greater or lesser yardage to produce a smaller or larger shawl by simply reduce or increase the repeat of the smaller leaves pattern.
 This shawl can be worked in many different weights of yarn by changing hook size.
-As usual, this pattern also comes with written instruction and charts.
+As usual, this pattern comes with row-by-row written direction in US crochet term and charts.

 Yarn: I used Malabrigo Lace for the red shawl (1500 yards) and Plucky Knitter Sock Yarn for the green one (1200 yards).
 See last page for the red shawl photo.